rrevenantt/antlr4rust/README.md

 ###### Long term improvements
  - generate enum for labeled alternatives without redundant `Error` option
  - option to generate fields instead of getters by default
- - make tree generic over pointer type
+ - make tree generic over pointer type and allow tree nodes to arena.
  (requires GAT, otherwise it would be a problem for users that want ownership for parse tree)
  - support stable rust
  - support no_std(although alloc would still be required)